-A trademark owner may register its trademark with Customs using Form DPI 1.
+A rights holder may register its trademark with Customs using Form DPI 1.
 Registration informs Customs of the trademark rights so that it can intervene if counterfeit products are imported into Cyprus.
-As soon as Customs spots suspected counterfeit goods, it will retain them and contact the trademark owner, providing it with a sample of the goods for examination.
-If the trademark owner confirms that the goods are counterfeit, they will be seized.
-The trademark owner must then apply to the court for an order to destroy the counterfeit goods.
+As soon as Customs spots suspected counterfeit goods, it will retain them and contact the rights holder, providing it with a sample of the goods for examination.
+If the rights holder confirms that the goods are counterfeit, they will be seized.
+The rights holder must then apply to the court for an order to destroy the counterfeit goods.
 The application is submitted together with copies of the trademark certificates and photographic material or any other material that will assist Customs in separating counterfeit goods from originals.